-The first Stanley Cup playoffs I watched in whole from the beginning to end, was in 1971, when a Canadiens team most assumed were Cup writeoffs, stunned the hockey world by upsetting a powerhouse Bruins team in the seven game opening round.
+The first Stanley Cup playoffs I watched in whole from the beginning to end was in 1970-71, when a Canadiens team most assumed were Cup write-offs stunned the hockey world by upsetting a powerhouse Bruins team in the seven game opening round.

-Rookie goalie Ken Dryden became the story, as he had played in just 6 NHL games prior to the playoff's start.
-He gave the Bruins, and two rounds later, the Blackhawks, fits the likes of which only turn up in goal scorers nightmares.
-He'd go on to win the Conn Smythe Trophy, and follow it up by winning the Calder Trophy the next season - the totally unheard of stuff of legends.
+Rookie goalie Ken Dryden became the story, as he had played in just six NHL games prior to the start of the playoffs.
+He gave the Bruins (and two rounds later, the Blackhawks) fits the likes of which only turn up in goal-scorers' nightmares.
+He'd go on to win the Conn Smythe Trophy, and follow it up by winning the Calder Trophy the next season; the totally unheard of stuff of legends.

-Dryden was but one piece of the puzzle on that 1971 team.
-He had games where he would allow four or five goals, and the Habs still won - so somebody else had to be doing something right as well.
+Dryden was but one piece of the puzzle on that 1970-71 team.
+He had games where he would allow four or five goals and the Habs still won, so somebody else had to be doing something right as well.

 Lots of storylines here.